 We are deeply sorry for your loss - the staff at Dove-Sharp & Rudicel Funeral Home

-A funeral service for Jay will be held at 1:00 p.m. on Saturday, June 4, 2022, at Dove-Sharp & Rudicel Funeral Home and Cremation Services with Rev. Dale Boyd officiating.
-Visitation will be from 10:00 a.m. until the time of the service on Saturday.
+A funeral service will be held at 2:00 p.m. on Saturday, May 28, 2022, at the Dove-Sharp & Rudicel Funeral Home in North Vernon.
+Visitation for family and friends will be held on Saturday, from 12:00 p.m. until time of service.
 Burial will follow in the Vernon Cemetery in Vernon.

 Memorials may be made in her honor through the funeral home to the Jacky Koenig, Jr. Memorial Scholarship with Jennings County Community Foundation or the American Cancer Society